Know Your Options When You Can’t Afford Bond

 Motions to Reduce Bond and RORs

 Sometimes not all of the necessary information for an effective argument is available at the first appearance.
-When your lawyer files a motion to reduce bond, it allows for a special hearing with the judge assigned to the case.
+When your attorney files a motion to reduce bond, it allows for a special hearing with the judge assigned to the case.
 On this date, the defendant can present witness testimony.
 Their attorney also provides evidence and arguments to either lower the bond or have the defendant granted ROR.

 During this hearing, it is essential to establish any ties to the community, including if the defendant has lived in the state or county and for what length of time.
 Providing evidence that the defendant has family in the area and is locally employed also supports the argument that the defendant is less likely to fail to appear on the next court-ordered date.
 The defendant’s attorney can request that the judge impose certain release conditions to protect the community at large and the alleged victim if there is one.
 These orders could include the avoidance of certain behaviors.
 For instance, in a DUI case, an attorney may suggest that the judge require the defendant to wear an alcohol monitor.